Azure/azure-powershell/src/ChangeAnalysis/docs/Az.ChangeAnalysis.md

 ## Az.ChangeAnalysis Cmdlets
 ### [Get-AzChangeAnalysis](Get-AzChangeAnalysis.md)
-List the changes of a resource within the specified time range.
+Customer data is always masked if query at subscription or resource group level.
-Customer data will be masked if the user doesn't have access.
+For query on a single resource, customer data is masked if the user doesn’t have access.